BIMI Certificate Help Center

 DMARC is strictly required for VMCs and CMCs because it serves as a foundational security and authentication layer that enables trusted logo.
 To get a certificate, your domain should have a properly configured DMARC (Domain-based Message Authentication, Reporting, and Conformance) record and a policy of either “p=quarantine” or “p=reject”.
 It is essential for conforming domain ownership and showcasing brand logo in your supported inboxes.

-How much time does it take to get DMARC enforcement?
+How long does it take to get DMARC enforcement?

-What happens if my domain fails DMARC after VMC is issued?
+What happens if my domain fails DMARC after a VMC is issued?

-Your VMC remains valid, but your logo won’t display in supported inboxes until DMARC alignment is restored.
+Your VMC certificate remains valid, but your logo will stop appearing in supported inboxes until DMARC alignment is restored.
+The certificate itself isn't revoked — it's a live authentication failure causing the display to drop.
+Fix the DMARC issue and logo display resumes.

 Compatibility, Security, and Maintenance

-Which email clients support VMCs or CMC Logos?
+Which email clients support VMC or CMC Logos?

 Can I use a VMC for internal emails?